MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/export-microsoft-excel-report-builder.md

 -   In outlines, Excel permits up to seven nested levels only.

--   If the report item that controls whether another item is toggled is not in the previous or next row or column of the item being toggled, the outline is disabled also.
+-   If the report item that controls whether another item is toggled isn't in the previous or next row or column of the item being toggled, the outline is disabled also.

  For more details about Excel limitations, see [Excel specifications and limits](https://support.microsoft.com/en-us/office/excel-specifications-and-limits-1672b34d-7043-467e-8e27-269d656771c3).